nikolac/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/installing-a-new-package-on-your-instance.md

     Installing nuxeo-drive-1.6.6
     ```

-5. Start your server.
+1. Start your server.

     ```
     ./nuxeoctl start
     ```

 #### Alternative Syntax Options

 It is possible to ask for installation without specifying a version number.
-In this case, `nuxeoctl` will retrieve the latest version available compatible with your current Nuxeo Server version.
+In this case, `nuxeoctl` will retrieve the latest available version compatible with your current Nuxeo Server version.

 ```
   ./nuxeoctl mp-install nuxeo-drive